clld/clldmpg/README.md

 clldmpg
 =======

-python library providing common functionality for CLLD apps maintained in affiliation with the MPG
+Python library providing common functionality for CLLD apps maintained in affiliation with the MPG.

+Provides an MPG specific pyramid app scaffold and a pyramid package to be included by a clld app.